adpopescu338/easy-text-update/README.md

 };
 ```

-## Usage with hooks to get access to an object within the text
+## Usage with hooks to get access to an object within the text object passed to the TextUpdateProvider

 ```javascript
 import { useUpdatableTextContainer } from "easy-text-update";